matejbizjak/kumuluzee-nats/jetstream/README.md

 NATS JetStream extension can also be used simultaneously alongside NATS Core extension.

-If you would like to collect Kafka related logs through the KumuluzEE Logs, you have to include the `kumuluzee-logs` implementation and slf4j-log4j adapter dependencies:
+If you would like to collect NATS related logs through the KumuluzEE Logs, you have to include the `kumuluzee-logs` implementation and slf4j-log4j adapter dependencies:

 ```xml